Railway Enthusiasts Society: 1990s

-In 1995, a South Island rail tour visited all the railway lines available to passenger charter as were possible.
-Included in the itinerary was haulage in the North Island by a small DH class heavy shunting engine between Auckland and Hamilton, EF class between Hamilton and Palmerston North, and preserved DA 1471 between Palmerston North and Wellington southbound.
-In the South Island preserved DE508 pulled the train down the Main North Line from Picton to Christchurch and the last DJ class locomotive owned by New Zealand Rail, DJ3096, was employed on the rest of the South Island itinerary.
-The operation of the train to Hokitika empty for photos, down the Bluff Branch to the Bluff Harbour Island and along the Lyttelton Line to Lyttelton Port were rare and unusual.
-So too was the final segment of the run from Hamilton to Pukekohe, where C No. 47 (on a return day excursion between Auckland and Hamilton) double-headed the train with DA 1471 that had returned the tour from Wellington to Auckland via the Wairarapa and Taranaki.
-The tour did not only cater to rail enthusiasts but featured visits to sightseeing attractions at every stop along the way (including a non-rail side trip to Stewart Island/Rakiura).
+In 1995, a South Island rail tour visited all the railway lines available to passenger charter.
+A small DH class heavy shunting engine hauled trains between Auckland and Hamilton, EF class between Hamilton and Palmerston North, and DA 1471 between Palmerston North and Wellington southbound.
+On the South Island, preserved DE508 pulled the train from Picton to Christchurch and the last DJ class locomotive owned by New Zealand Rail, DJ3096, was employed on the rest of the South Island itinerary.
+The train to Hokitika ran empty for photos, then down the Bluff Branch to the Bluff Harbour Island and along the Lyttelton Line to Lyttelton Port.
+The final segment from Hamilton to Pukekohe was hauled by C No. 847 and DA 1471.

-In 1998, with C 847 returning to its home base in the Hutt Valley, and JA 1250 not quite ready to re-enter service, the Society entered an agreement with Steam Incorporated to hire J 1234.
-This engine pulled a number of excursions around the upper North Island until JA 1250 returned to network service in 1999.
-J 1234 has also been used on Glenbrook Vintage Railway services, particularly on the popular Thomas Weekends where it carries the title "Wally the Wellington Engine".
+In 1998, with C 847 returned to the Hutt Valley, and JA 1250 not ready to re-enter service yet, the Society hired J 1234 from Steam Incorporated.
+This locomotives pulled excursions around the upper North Island until JA 1250 returned to service in 1999.
+J 1234 has also been used on Glenbrook Vintage Railway services, including the popular Thomas Weekends where it carries the title "Wally the Wellington Engine".

-Also in 1998, the Society hired two members of the DA class from Steam Incorporated, DA 1410 and DA 1431, for excursion service.
-These have been used on a large number of excursions to destinations including Rotorua, Taumarunui, Helensville and Kaipara Flats.
+Also in 1999, the Society hired DA 1410 and DA 1431 from Steam Incorporated, for excursion service.
+They were used on excursions to destinations including Rotorua, Taumarunui, Helensville and Kaipara Flats.